grimme-lab/qc2-teaching/doc/programming.rst

 We will thus concern ourselves with the problems of translating an algorithm or a formula, spelled out on paper, to something the computer understands first.

-Compiling and running a program
+Compiling and Running a Program
 -------------------------------

 Before beginning to write computer code or *to code* in short, one needs to